ivanceras/old-rustorm/README.md

 # rustorm
+A Work in Progress ORM for postgresql

-A fork on my previous, very simple ORM (http://github.com/ivanceras/orm) for java
+A fork of my previous, very simple ORM (http://github.com/ivanceras/orm) for java

 ##Dependency
 * rust-postgres